Top 50 Magic Cards That Can't Be Countered

 Anti-Counterspells in Magic

-Many players consider blue Magic's strongest color, especially in the extended matches of commander format.
-In addition to draw power, blue offers numerous counterspells that negate opposing plays, making it difficult to cast, well, anything.
+Many players consider blue to be Magic's strongest color, especially in the extended matches of commander format.
+In addition to draw power, blue offers numerous counterspells that negate opposing plays, making it difficult to cast—well—anything.

 But no strategy is invincible, and you can bypass counterspells with cards that can't be countered.
 These are particularly common in green and red (blue's enemies in lore), and some guard your other spells as well—which reign supreme?
 These are the fifty best cards that can't be countered (or make other spells uncounterable) in Magic: The Gathering!